ankane/active_median/README.md

 # ActiveMedian

-Median for Active Record, Mongoid [master], arrays, and hashes
+Median for Active Record, Mongoid, arrays, and hashes

 Supports: